EPFLXplore/Power_HW/ElonMux/README.md

 ## FIRMWARE

-The firware for ElonMux was written in the Arduino Framwork on Platform.io in VScode and flashed over USB.
+The firware for EMux was written in the Arduino Framwork on Platform.io in VScode and flashed over USB.
 This is the recommended way of flashing the firmware.
 The firmware can be found on the [ERC_POWER_SW](https://github.com/EPFLXplore/ERC_POWER_SW/tree/master/ElonMux) repository.

+To make the code more modular and be useful to others, I isolated the code that control the charger over I2C in a custom C++ library that automatically adapts to the target MCU, meaning it can run on ESP32, STM32, and Arduino platforms without changing a line of code. ([bq25756e_multiplatform](https://github.com/theohg/bq25756e_multiplatform))

 ***